HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 Step 9—Customize the Visualization

-Databricks offers a rich set of visualization options that allow you to explore and gain meaningful insights from your data.
+Databricks offers a rich set of visualization options, allowing you to explore and gain meaningful insights from your data.
 Each chart type provides a unique perspective, highlighting different aspects of your dataset.
-Let's dive into the process of customizing your visualizations using various chart types.
+Let's delve into the process of customizing your visualizations using various chart types.

 1) Bar Chart: